ljrk0/Framework_Laptop_11th_Gen_Intel_Core_BIOS_3.19_EFI/README.md

 ### UEFI Method \#1: USB Drive

-Move all files from `efi_root` on a FAT formatted USB drive and boot it.
+1. Move all files from `usb_root` on a FAT formatted USB drive and boot it.
-The installer should start automatically and update both the BIOS to 3.19 and the CSME.
+2. The installer should start automatically and update both the BIOS to 3.19 and the CSME.

 **Optionally skip CSME update:**
 If you do not trust the CSME Updater `FWUpdLcl.efi` contained in here,